tiendung8a6/Speaking-Vstep/README.md

 On my birthday, I usually gather with close family and friends to celebrate.
 We enjoy a delicious meal together and exchange heartfelt gifts to create everlasting memories.
 #### **3. What is your favourite family celebration?
 Why?**
 My favorite family celebration is TET holiday because it brings everyone together, creating a warm and joyful atmosphere filled with love, presents, and delicious food.

+### 1.11 TOPIC 11: Mobile Phones
+#### **1. Do you use a mobile phone?**
+Yes, I use a mobile phone as it helps me stay connected with friends and family, access the internet, and manage my daily tasks efficiently.
+#### **2. What are the good points of mobile phones?**
+Mobile phones have greatly improved communication, allowing people to stay connected with family and friends even when they are far apart.
+Additionally, they provide convenience through various useful applications and services.
+#### **3. What are the bad points of mobile phones??**
+Mobile phones can negatively impact personal relationships and social interactions.
+They can also lead to addiction, distraction, and a decline in mental health.